smallpondtom/smallpondtom.github.io/index.md

 ## About Me

-I am a Ph.D. student at the Georgia Institute of Technology in the School of Aerospace Engineering, where I am also pursuing a Master’s degree in Computational Science and Engineering.
+I am a Ph.D. student in the School of Aerospace Engineeing at Georgia Institute of Technology, where I am also pursuing a Master’s degree in the School of Computational Science and Engineering.

 My research focuses on developing data-driven model reduction techniques for